samarthhapse/ElevateHub/README.md

-<h1 align="center"> Sarthi - Your Pathway to Expert Assistance </h1>
+<h1 align="center"> ElevateHub - Your Pathway to Expert Assistance </h1>

 <div align="center">

-<i>Sarthi is an innovative online platform designed to bridge the gap between junior novices and seasoned experts across various industries.
-Whether you're a student looking for guidance, a budding professional seeking career advice, or an individual encountering technical hurdles, Sarthi is here to connect you with experienced mentors from around the globe.</i>
+<i>ElevateHub is an innovative online platform designed to bridge the gap between junior novices and seasoned experts across various industries.
+Whether you're a student looking for guidance, a budding professional seeking career advice, or an individual encountering technical hurdles, ElevateHub is here to connect you with experienced mentors from around the globe.</i>

 </div>